paulmach/osm/README.md

 And the following “container” types:

 * OSM - container returned via API
-* Change - used by the replication API.
+* Change - used by the replication API
 * Diff - corresponds to [Overpass Augmented diffs](https://wiki.openstreetmap.org/wiki/Overpass_API/Augmented_Diffs)

 ## List of sub-package utilities